 Is the request vexatious?

 The term “vexatious” is not defined in the Act.
 This word is generally understood to mean with intent to annoy, harass, embarrass or cause discomfort.
 However, as noted by Justice Stratas in Canada v.
 Olumide, 2017 FCA 42, when defining “vexatious” it is best not to be overly precise; what is vexatious may come in all shapes and sizes and must therefore be assessed on a case-by-case basis.
-Further, when assessing whether an access request is “vexatious” so as to justify an institution declining to act on a request, information commissioners in other Canadian jurisdictions have determined that to be vexatious, the request must rise above being an annoyance or inconvenience to an institution (see: Insurance Corporation of British Columbia (Re), B.C.I.P.C.D.
-No. 57 (BC OIPC),at para 4).
+Further, when assessing whether an access request is “vexatious” so as to justify an institution declining to act on a request, information commissioners in other Canadian jurisdictions have determined that to be vexatious, the request must rise above being an annoyance or inconvenience to an institution (see Insurance Corporation of British Columbia (Re), B.C.I.P.C.D.
+No. 57 (BC OIPC), at para 4).
 The Commissioner agreed with this interpretation.

-Similarly, in Edmonton Police Service, Alberta OIPC File #3448 and #3449, the following factors were identified which may support a finding that a request is vexatious:
+Similarly, in Edmonton Police Service, Alberta OIPC File #3448 and #3449, the following factors were identified at paragraph 28, which may support a finding that a request is vexatious: